morris/cps1/README.md

 CPS functions expect one or more callbacks, or continuations, that continue the program flow after certain events.
-Promises moved in and out of the Node.js core, and eventually got specified with [Promises/A+](https://promisesaplus.com/), but even after Node.js went back, the style used in Node.js has not been specified.
+Promises moved in and out of the Node.js core, and eventually got specified with [Promises/A+](https://promisesaplus.com/), but even after Node.js went back to CPS, the style used in Node.js was never specified.

 The CPS specified in this document is named __CPS1__ because it was designed to match Node.js which widely uses a __single callback, error-first&nbsp;CPS__.

+The goal is to provide a common contract on CPS for developers and users of asynchronous code.
+Compliance is especially desired in meta-programming, where, for example, promises can be generated automatically from CPS1 functions, relying on a common signature.

 ## 1. Preliminaries